MSc Financial Economics / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are keen to apply your interest and skills in economics to the study of financial markets
+- Apply your interest and skills in economics to the study of financial markets.

-- You want to combine a rigorous training in core economics with a solid introduction to the key theoretical techniques used in finance
+- Benefit from a combination of rigorous training in core economics with a solid introduction to the key theoretical techniques used in finance.

-- You plan to work as a portfolio manager, risk management consultant, or financial analyst
+- Learn the skills to work as a portfolio manager, risk management consultant, or financial analyst.